-Your risk of developing cancer depends on many things including age, genetics, lifestyle and environmental factors.
+Your risk of developing cancer depends on many factors.
+These include your age, genetics, lifestyle and environmental factors.

 Anything that can increase your risk of cancer is called a risk factor.

 Primary liver cancer is uncommon in the UK, but rates are increasing.
 There are some factors that are known to increase your risk.
-Having any of the below risk factors doesn’t mean that you’ll definitely develop liver cancer.
+Having one or more of the below risk factors doesn’t mean that you’ll definitely develop liver cancer.

 Although liver cancer can happen at any age, it is most common in older people.
 Most people diagnosed are over the age of 60.
 The highest rates are in 85 to 89 year olds.

 Cirrhosis is scarring of the liver due to previous damage.
 This scarring can cause problems with the way the liver works.